brombal/stylix-docs/markdown/why-stylix.md

 </>
 ```

 Wow!
 We just created a reusable styled component.
-It accepts a prop that lets you specify the border and text colors together, and with prop spreading and destructuring, we could easily override the font size.
+It accepts a prop that lets you specify the border and text colors together, and with prop **spreading** and **destructuring**, we could easily override the font size.
 All of this was done with nothing but basic JavaScript and React techniques—you didn't need to learn any additional languages, syntax, APIs, or work with any external files.

 ## What about "separation of concerns"?
 Isn't mixing markup and styles A Bad Thing™?